-We understand you probably have a lot of questions about how study abroad works at UNCG.
-Here are some of the most common ones you might have:
+Students usually have a lot of questions about study abroad.
+Here are some of the most common ones:

-On average, only 15% of college students study abroad.
+There are many benefits to going abroad, yet on average, only 15% of college students do.
 However, a whopping 73% of employers said study abroad experience is important when evaluating candidates for junior level positions.
-Additionally, skills obtained from study abroad - substantive content knowledge of field, teamwork and interpersonal skills, strategic international understanding, and cross-cultural experience -are included in the top 4 most important employee traits.
+Additionally, skills obtained from study abroad --cross-cultural experience, strategic international understanding, interpersonal skills, and substantive content knowledge of field--are cited as the top 4 most important employee traits.
 (Source: The ROI of Study Abroad)

-► Do I have to speak a foreign language?
+What if I don't speak a foreign language?

-Not necessarily!
-You may choose to study abroad in another English-speaking country, but there are also many schools in non-English speaking countries that offer courses in English specifically for international students.
+You don't have to!
+You may choose to study in an English-speaking country, but even in non-English speaking countries, you will likely take courses meant for international students, taught all in English.
 However, if language-learning is your goal, there are opportunities to study in your target language across the globe, in countries from China to Peru.

-► What if I can't go abroad for a whole semester?
+Do I have to go abroad for a whole semester?